Do You Need A Gun For Home Defense?

 Blog Article: Part Three - Being Mentally Prepared For A Home Invasion

-Many women purchase their first gun for home defense, and the question of which type of firearm to pick can be daunting.
+Many women purchase their first gun for home defense, and the question of which type of firearm would be the best home defense gun to pick can be daunting.
 The two practical choices for a woman are, a handgun or a shotgun.
 The first question to ask yourself is "which can I handle best, confidently and safely?"
-A shotgun in most situations is the "mother of home defense".
+A shotgun in most situations is the "mother of home defense" and considered to be the best home defense gun.
 But, they are large, heavy and can be difficult to handle.
 A larger caliber handgun would be recommended if you lack the physical ability to handle a shotgun.
 A large revolver designed to shoot either .410 shotgun shells or .45 Colt ammunition can be ideal for the short distance shooting that most commonly occurs in self-defense situations.
 The Taurus Judge is an example of such a firearm and is described below.
 It is almost like a shotgun in a revolver body.

 Walls don't stop bullets.
 If you have to fire your firearm in your house then you must be aware of what lies behind your target.
 Innocent bystanders in adjacent rooms and adjacent houses can be wounded and even killed.
 Caliber and ammunition selection can lessen the significant risk, but the bottom line for any gun of any caliber is this: NEVER DISCHARGE A GUN AT A TA TARGET IF YOU ARE NOT WILLING TO STRIKE EVERYTHING THAT LIES BEHIND THAT TARGET